tier4/autoware-documentation/docs/design/autoware-interface/general/index.md

 ### Communication Method

 As shown in the table below, interfaces are classified into four communication methods to define their behavior.
+Function Call is a request-response communication and is used for processing that requires immediate results.
+The others are publish-subscribe communication.
+Notification is used to process data that changes with some event, typically a callback.
+Streams handle continuously changing data.
+Reliable Stream expects all data to arrive without loss, Realtime Stream expects the latest data to arrive with low delay.

 | Communication Method | ROS 2 Interface                   | Optional Interface   |
 | -------------------- | --------------------------------- | -------------------- |